 Calculating your medical expense tax deduction

-There is a fairly complex formula to this equation each year, and your CCRC generally will send out an annual letter to inform residents what that amount is based on the community’s budget and expenses for the year.
+There is a fairly complex formula to this equation each year, and your CCRC will likely send out an annual letter to inform residents what that amount is based on the community’s budget and expenses for the year.
 You can share this letter with your CPA or tax advisor, and they will know where to input that figure, in addition to any other medical expenses you may have incurred for the year, into your tax forms.

-To be clear, this blog post is not intended to be tax or financial advice but rather to make you aware of this potential deduction.
+This blog post is not intended to be tax or financial advice but rather to make you aware of this potential deduction.
 Please talk with your tax or financial professional before making decisions about anything related to tax deductions and your unique tax situation.

 FREE Detailed Profile Reports on CCRCs/Life Plan Communities